liruihui/PU-GAN/README.md

 5. The training and testing mesh files can be downloaded from [GoogleDrive](https://drive.google.com/open?id=1BNqjidBVWP0_MUdMTeGy1wZiR6fqyGmC).

 ### Evaluation code
-We provide the code to calculate the metric NUC in the evaluation code folder.
+We provide the code to calculate the uniform metric in the evaluation code folder.
 In order to use it, you need to install the CGAL library.
 Please refer [this link](https://www.cgal.org/download/linux.html) and  [PU-Net](https://github.com/yulequan/PU-Net) to install this library.
 Then:
    ```shell
    cd evaluation_code